 How do you source your teas?

-We travel to Asia several times per year to source tea directly from farmers and producers.
-We have over 40 years of experience sourcing herbs and teas from the Far East and during these years we have built up a very close network to allow us to bypass the big wholesalers and get to the good stuff.
-Occasionally we cannot find a tea and we will sample from local province wholesalers.
+We have over 50 years of experience sourcing herbs and teas from the Far East (we began in 1972).
+During these decades we have built up a very close network of producers, tea scouts and friends to allow us to bypass the big tea wholesalers and get to the good stuff.
+This network is continuously expanding.

 Should I be concerned about Pesticides, Fertilisers and Heavy Metals?

-There has been a lot written about Pesticides and Heavy Metals in tea and it is worth being a little cautious about where you purchase your tea (especially Matcha because you are eating the leaves).
-If the tea is grown in the perfect terroirs and the bushes are not too young then it does not require anything but natural fertilisers.
+There has been a lot written about Pesticides and Heavy Metals in tea, and it is worth being a little cautious about where you purchase your tea (especially Matcha because you are eating the leaves).
+If the tea is grown in the perfect terroirs and the bushes are not too young, then it does not require anything but natural fertilisers.
 If the tea is picked at the right season (usually very early spring) then it usually does not require pesticides.
-If the tea is grown in remote areas, far away from cities and main roads then you do not have to worry about Heavy Metals.
-In other words the quality of the source and producer is paramount.
-Because we select Mei Leaf tea from the right places and the right farmers you can drink with complete assurance.
+If the tea is grown in high and remote areas, far away from cities and main roads then you do not have to worry about Heavy Metals.
+In other words, the quality of the source and producer is paramount.
+Because we select Mei Leaf tea from the right places and the right farmers, you can drink with complete assurance.

 Are your teas Fairtrade?